axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 # Axelar Amplifier Gateway Integration

 Axelar Amplifier Gateway is a smart contract that lives on the external chain that is connecting to the Axelar Network.
-It faciliates sending and receiving of cross-chain messages to other chains via the Axelar Network. `AxelarAmplifierGateway` is the EVM reference implementation of the external gateway.
+It facilitates sending and receiving of cross-chain messages to other chains via the Axelar Network. `AxelarAmplifierGateway` is the EVM [reference implementation](./AxelarAmplifierGateway.sol) of the external gateway.

 The following sections walk through the integration requirements when implementing the external gateway contract for a given chain.
 Other implementation details can vary, and we recommend to use the idiomatic design pattern specific to that chain where possible.

-## Entrypoints
+## Interface

-The following are the main entrypoints for the gateway contract.
+The following is the main interface exposed by the Axelar gateway contract.

 ```solidity
 // Initiate a cross-chain contract call